U.S. coronavirus death toll rises past 3,000 on deadliest day

 Hospitals in the New York City area have been overrun with patients suffering from COVID-19, the respiratory illness caused by the virus.
 Officials have appealed for volunteer healthcare workers.

-“We can’t take of you if we can’t take care of ourselves,” said Krystal Horchuck, a nurse with Virtua Memorial Hospital in New Jersey.
+“We can’t take care of you if we can’t take care of ourselves,” said Krystal Horchuck, a nurse with Virtua Memorial Hospital in New Jersey.
 “I think a lot of us have accepted the fact that we are probably going to get this.
 It’s just that we want to survive.
 We’re all being exposed to it at some point.”

 The United States has the most confirmed cases in the world, a number that is likely to soar when tests for the virus become more widespread.(Graphic: tmsnrt.rs/2w7hX9T)